HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 Task 6.
 Prepare and submit a preliminary draft of the AASHTO Deliverable based on the results of this work.

 Task 7.
-Prepare Interim Report No. 2, which documents Tasks 5 and 6 and provides an updated work plan for the remainder of the research, no later than 12 months after approval of Phase I. The updated plan must describe the process and rationale for the work proposed for Phase III.
+Prepare Interim Report No. 2 that documents Tasks 5 and 6 and provides an updated work plan for the remainder of the research.
+The updated plan must describe the process and rationale for the work proposed for Phase III.

 PHASE III – Final Deliverables